 Do you have to pay a deposit for a service dog?

 This is one of those rules that some people will try and flaunt be aware of your rights.
 Due to the federal fair housing laws, landlords have to allow reasonable accommodation for people suffering with a disability so that means ramps for wheelchairs lifts etc Please check with the landlord first when it comes to your support pets the landlord still has the final say on if you allowed any kind of support pet in the property.

 This is really down to the hotel’s discretion I suggest you contact them beforehand to confirm if they are happy to do.
 More often than not we find they do without an issue but they will charge you if your animal destroys any property within the hotel itself.

 Can landlords say no based on breed?

-This is something that does come up from time to time as some landlords have problems with insurance with certain breads.
-This means that the insurance premium will go up dramatically which will cause this to be an undue burden on the landlord which gives them the right to say no to that particular animal.
+This is something that does come up from time to time, as some landlords have problems with insurance for certain breeds of dog.
+This means that the insurance premium can go up dramatically, this may cause an undue financial burden on the landlord, which can give them the right to say no to that particular emotional support dog.